 Not only can screen recording cause compliance issues, fines, and loss of trust, but it also exposes your organization to legitimate cybercrimes and data leaks.
 For organizations that create, store, and share sensitive data and documents or must comply with regulations like HIPAA or PCI, data loss prevention (DLP), firewalls, and network-level security protocols aren't enough.
 A robust application-level security posture is essential for the safety of your customers, employees, and operations.
 By disabling screen recording and sending anti-screen capture documents, you can reduce the risk of bad actors compromising confidential data, stealing intellectual property, and negatively impacting your organization.

-To learn how you can avoid the risks of screenshots in your org, get in touch with Inkit’s DocGen experts or email us at sales@inkit.com.
+To learn how you can improve the secuirty of your document compliance in your org, get in touch with Inkit’s DocGen experts or email us at sales@inkit.com.
 Trusted by the Airforce, DoD, and top institutions where privacy and security matter most.